hanan-bhatti/transitFLOW-cli/README.md

 ## 🎯 Overview

 TransitFlow is a feature-rich terminal application that simulates a real-world public transport management system.
-It provides separate interfaces for administrators to manage transport services and users to access transport information, see services, and provide feedback.
+It provides separate interfaces for administrators to manage transport services and users to access transport information, book services, and provide feedback.

 ### Key Highlights
 - 🎨 **ASCII Art Interface** - Beautiful terminal UI with colors and animations